Block42World/block42-wallet-unity/README.md

 # Block42 Unity Wallet Plugin

 ## About
 A Ethereum wallet and transaction system in Unity.
-This plug-in is inspired by Alto's [unit3d-blockchain-wallet](https://github.com/alto-io/unity3d-blockchain-wallet) and aim to be scalable and easy-to-use for all other projects with minimal coding.
+This plug-in is inspired by Alto's [unit3d-blockchain-wallet](https://github.com/alto-io/unity3d-blockchain-wallet) and aims to be scalable and easy-to-use for all other projects with minimal coding.
 Changes includes separating UI logic from manager logic, optimize the code to follow Unity standard, as well as adding a number of demos for learning purposes.

 Please note that this is still in prototype and under heavy development.
 The final product may be subject to a number of quality assurance tests to verify conformance with specifications.